 Diabetes Incidence and Prevalence

-According to the World Health Organization (WHO) in November 2012, about 347 million people have diabetes worldwide.
-WHO estimates that in 2004, approximately 3.4 million people throughout the world died from diabetes complications and more than 80 percent of these deaths occurred in low- and middle-income areas.
+According to the World Health Organization (WHO) in November 2014, about 347 million people have diabetes worldwide.
+WHO estimates that in 2012, approximately 1.5 million deaths were directly caused by diabetes, and more than 80 percent of these deaths occurred in low- and middle-income areas.

 WHO projects that by 2030, diabetes will be the seventh leading cause of death worldwide.
 To promote effective measures geared to reducing diabetes risk, WHO: